Kinky Boots (song): Background

 The song was commissioned by Ned Sherrin for the satirical television series That Was the Week That Was and used in a sequence featuring the titular footwear, which were then fashionable, and performed by Millicent Martin on the show's November 2 1963 episode.

 In February 1964, Decca released "Kinky Boots" as a single, performed by Patrick Macnee and Honor Blackman, with "Let's Keep It Friendly" on the B-side.
-Neither Macnee nor Blackman were able to sing, but the record was conceived as a piece of novelty merchandise to promote The Avengers television series, referring to the boots worn by Blackman's character in the series, Cathy Gale.
+Neither Macnee nor Blackman was able to sing, but the record was conceived as a piece of novelty merchandise to promote The Avengers television series, referring to the boots worn by Blackman's character in the series, Cathy Gale.

 The song was not initially a hit, but it was re-released in 1990 amid a Swinging Sixties retro revival craze.
 "Kinky Boots" reached the top ten of the British Singles Chart in December of that year, after the song was promoted by BBC Radio One DJ Simon Mayo.

 The single peaked at No.5 (on Deram records label KINKY 1) and remained on the chart for seven weeks.
 Prior to this, in 1977, it was placed at No.22 in the "Bottom 30" of Kenny Everett's World's Worst Wireless Show.
 The song is quite short: just one minute and thirty seven seconds long.